 Magazine Hill real estate guide & listings for sale

-Homeowners occupy nearly 90% of the properties in Magazine Hill and 10% are rented.
-The predominant housing types in this neighbourhood are single detached homes and row houses.
-Roughly one third of properties in this area were constructed between 1980 and 1990, while the majority of the remaining buildings were built pre-1960 and in the 1960s.
-There is a higher proportion of four or more bedroom homes in this neighbourhood.
+Homeowners occupy roughly 90% of the dwellings in the neighbourhood and 10% are rented.
+The sizeable percentage of single detached homes in the housing stock of this part of Halifax is an important part of its character.
+Around one third of properties in this neighbourhood were built between 1980 and 1990, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.
+This neighbourhood is primarily composed of three bedroom and four or more bedroom homes.

 There are no high schools and no primary schools in Magazine Hill.
 Furthermore, there are only a very small number of daycares and accordingly they can be a very long walk away.
 As far as eating is concerned, property owners in Magazine Hill usually need a car to shop for groceries.

 Looks like we couldn't find any suggested listings.